Oguzhanyldrmm/micrograd/README.md

 # micrograd
- a scalar valued automatic gradient engine
+ A scalar valued automatic gradient engine that implements backpropogation, inspired by Andrej Karpathy.